IVDgenomicslab/IVDgenomics.github.io/index.md

 To make scDetect easy to use, all steps were integrated into one function -- scDetect.

-Here, we used Muraro pancreas dataset as the training dataset to predcit the cell types in Xin pancreas dataset.
+Here, we used Muraro pancreas dataset as the training dataset to predict the cell types in Xin pancreas dataset.

 ```markdown